DataTalksClub/data-engineering-zoomcamp/week_2_data_ingestion/homework.md

 In this homework, we'll prepare data for the next week.
 We'll need to put these datasets to our data lake:

-For the lessons, we'll need the Yellow taxi dataset.
-For the homework of week 3, we'll need FHV Data (for-hire vehicles, for 2019 only).
+* For the lessons, we'll need the Yellow taxi dataset (years 2019 and 2020)
+* For the homework, we'll need FHV Data (for-hire vehicles, for 2019 only)

 You can find all the URLs on [the dataset page](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page)